 Upon leaving Florida State, I returned to my hometown of Fort Myers and taught philosophy at Florida Gulf Coast University and Florida SouthWestern State College for the next year and a half as an adjunct professor.

 In June 2017, after a series of very strange events in my life, I assumed a permanent position as a humanities professor at Grantham University and moved to the Kansas City area.
 Around that time I also started a PhD in philosophy at the University of Reading as an IHS Humane Studies Fellow.
-My doctoral work will be supervised by David Oderberg.
+My doctoral work is being supervised by David Oderberg.

 When I’m not attending to scholarly duties, I spend way too much time playing Minecraft and Overwatch.
 I also enjoy going shooting every so often.